Do Tractors Have Titles? Do you have to register a tractor in the US?

 Conclusion

-Although a tractor does not come with a title, you can obtain proofs of ownership that you can use in place of a title.
+Although a tractor does not come with a title, you can obtain proofs of ownership that you can use instead of a title.
+These include the receipt of purchase, serial number, a postcard, or photographs documenting the purchase chances.